stridecolossus/JOVE/docs/blog/part-5-terrain/galaxy.md

 }
 ```

-We provide builder methods to update all the push constants or an arbitrary _slice_ of the backing data buffer:
+The builder can update all the push constants or an arbitrary _slice_ of the backing data buffer:

 ```java
 public Builder data(ByteBuffer data, int offset, int size) {